-In other companion articles we have looked at a few of the pioneering model diesels which incorporated the now-archaic feature of fixed compression.
+In other companion articles I've presented information on a few of the pioneering model diesels which incorporated the now-archaic feature of fixed compression.
 Notable among these were the Drone diesel from America and the Owat model from England.
-In this article we will examine a relatively little-known example of such an engine from France – the Bonnier 5 cc design.
+In this article I'll examine a relatively little-known example of such an engine from France – the Bonnier 5 cc design.

 This is the second of what I hope will eventually be a number of articles about French model engines.
 The first such article was my examination of the series of engines manufactured by Raymond Edmond Arnoux under the R.E.A. trade-name.
 That article remains available elsewhere on this web-site.
 It contains a detailed summary of pre-war model engine manufacturing in France, which will not be repeated here.

 For reasons which are unclear, information about engines from the pioneering era in France appears to be in relatively short supply, at least in the English language.
 This is a great pity, because the history of model engine development in France is every bit as interesting as that of parallel efforts in other countries.

 In particular, the focused development of the model diesel engine in France preceded British and American efforts along those lines by some four or more years, giving the French a commanding early lead in this field.
 This of course was a direct result of the focus of Britain and America upon their active involvement in World War 2 prior to mid 1945.
 By contrast, during much of the wartime period France was either occupied or dominated by Nazi Germany, removing most of the French homeland from the disruption of direct military activity (although certain German-occupied areas became military targets both for Allied forces and the Resistance movement, while Free French forces fought on with courage and distinction elsewhere).